Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Preliminaries

-\subsection{Geometric framework, flatness and quasi-static feedback of classical states}
+\subsection{Geometric framework, flatness\\ and quasi-static feedback of classical states}

-Throughout this contribution, we use a finite-dimensional differential-geometric framework like e.g. in \cite{KolarSchoberlSchlacher:2016-3}.
+Throughout this contribution, we use a finite-dimensional differential-geometric framework like, e.g., in \cite{KolarSchoberlSchlacher:2016-3}.
 All our definitions and results are generically local, that is, they hold locally in open and dense subsets.
 Thus, we can assume that all considered Jacobian matrices and (co-)distributions have locally constant rank.
-In order to compute time derivatives of functions of the system variables along trajectories of \eqref{eq:intro_nlsys}, a manifold $\XxUlu$ with coordinates $(x,u,u_{[1]},\ldots,u_{[l_u]})$ is introduced, where $u_{[\alpha]}$ denotes the $\alpha$th time derivative of the input $u$ and $l_u$ is some large enough but finite integer.
-The time derivative of a function $h(x,u,u_{[1]},\ldots,u_{[l_u-1]})$, which does not explicitly depend on $u_{[l_u]}$, is then given by the Lie derivative $\Lie_{f_u}h$ along the vector field\footnote{To be precise, we have $\tfrac{\D}{\D t}(h\circ(x(t),u(t),u_{[1]}(t),\ldots))=(\Lie_{f_u}h)\circ(x(t),u(t),u_{[1]}(t),\ldots)$.
+In order to compute time derivatives of functions of the system variables along trajectories of \eqref{eq:intro_nlsys}, a manifold $\XxUlu$ with coordinates~${(x,u,u_{[1]},\dots,u_{[l_u]})}$ is introduced, where $u_{[\alpha]}$ denotes the $\alpha$-th time derivative of the input $u$ and $l_u$ is some large enough but finite integer.
+The time derivative of a function $h(x,u,u_{[1]},\dots,u_{[l_u-1]})$, which does not explicitly depend on $u_{[l_u]}$, is then given by the Lie derivative $\Lie_{f_u}h$ along the vector field\footnote{To be precise, we have $\tfrac{\D}{\D t}(h\circ(x(t),u(t),u_{[1]}(t),\dots))=(\Lie_{f_u}h)\circ(x(t),u(t),u_{[1]}(t),\dots)$.
 Therefore, we identify the Lie derivative of a function on $\XxUlu$ along $f_u$ with its time derivative.}

 In the remainder of the paper, we assume that $l_u$ is chosen large enough such that $f_u$ acts as time derivative on all functions considered.
-Within this differential-geometric framework, flatness can be defined as follows. \begin{defn} System \eqref{eq:intro_nlsys} is called flat if there exists an $m$-tuple of smooth functions
+An appropriate bound on $l_u$ for the computations in this paper is given below Definition \ref{def:flatness}.
+Within this differential-geometric framework, flatness can be defined as follows. \begin{Definition} System \eqref{eq:intro_nlsys} is called flat if there exists an $m$-tuple of smooth functions

 defined on $\XxUlu$ and smooth functions $F_x^i$ and $F_u^j$ such that locally